 Data was analyzed using the IBM SPSS Statistics for Windows, Version 22.0.
 Armonk, NY: IBM Corp.
 Continuous variables are presented as means or medians and compared using paired student t-test.
-Why is used paired t-test?
 Categorical variables are presented as proportions and compared using the Chi-square test or Fisher's exact test when variables are less than five.
 Variables with a p-value <0.25 from univariate analysis were entered into a multivariate model using backward elimination to adjust for cofounders.
 Associations between variables were considered significant for p-value <0.05.